-If you’ve never had pesto before, we recommend giving it a try.
+If you’ve never had pesto before, we recommend giving it a try. (see our Pesto Spaghetti.)
 This sauce is fresh, extra herby, nutty, and deeply flavorful because its main seasoning is parmesan cheese.

 You can find it at your local grocery store, or you can make it at home.

-You can never go wrong with sausage and pasta.
+You can never go wrong with sausage and pasta; this Spaghetti With Sausage is proof of that.
 If you’re planning on pairing gnocchi with sausage, we recommend adding a simple tomato sauce to make it more wholesome.

 Do keep in mind that sausage tends to be very high in sodium.
 You might want to cut down on salt, or reduce the number of sausages in the recipe.

 Mushrooms are a great addition to any pasta recipe.
 For today’s sweet potato gnocchi recipe, we suggest using button mushrooms.

 After pan-searing the gnocchi, transfer them to a plate and cook the mushrooms in the same pan.
 Sauté until the mushrooms are golden brown, add minced garlic, and stir for 30 seconds.